7 Most Difficult Languages to Learn in the World

 Learning a new language is an enthralling adventure.
 The globalization of business has resulted in the need for specialized foreign language specialists across the globe.

-Although studying a different language is always fun, but not all are similar as per language complexity.
+Although studying a different language is always fun, not all languages are similar in terms of language complexity.

-The language difficulty depends on multiple factors — Native or related Languages, methodology, convolution, interest, and available resources.
+Language difficulty depends on multiple factors, including Native or related Languages, methodology, convolution, interest, and available resources.

-According to Ethnologue, there are currently 7,111 known living languages in the world.
-The precise number varies, but nevertheless, it is simply overwhelming.
+According to Ethnologue, there are currently 7,111 known living languages worldwide.
+The precise number varies, but it is simply overwhelming.

 Some are difficult languages to acquire, whereas many are relatively straightforward.
 I’ve only considered major ones here, which means no less taught languages.